polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/upgrade-a-running-network.md

 4. Select **system** and **setCode(code)** as the call to make using the Alice account.

-5. Click **file upload**, then select or drag and drop the compact and compressed WebAssembly file—`node_template_runtime.compact.compressed.wasm`—that you generated for the runtime.
+5. Click **file upload**, then select or drag and drop the compact and compressed WebAssembly file—`node_template_runtime.compact.compressed.wasm`—that you generated for the updated runtime.

    For example, navigate to the `target/release/wbuild/node-template-runtime` directory and select `node_template_runtime.compact.compressed.wasm` as the file to upload.

-6. Leave both of the **weight** parameters with the default value of `0`.
+6. Leave both of the **weight** parameters set to the default value of `0`.

    ![Runtime upgrade settings](/media/images/docs/tutorials/forkless-upgrade/set-code-transaction.png)